-Unit 1: This unit offers the study of the Buddhist religion.
+Unit 1: This unit offers the choice of the study of one religion from a choice of six.
 There will be four themes within each option: religious figures and sacred texts; religious concepts; religious life; and religious practices that shape religious identity.